Archierowe/guess_the_fruit/README.md

 This project was developed using Visual Studio Code and the IDE, commits to git and pushes were done using the inbuilt function within Visual Studio Code.

-To deploy Guess the Fruit from its GitHub repository, the follow steps were taken:
+To deploy Guess the Fruit from its GitHub repository, take the following steps:

-1. Logged into GitHub.
+1. Log into GitHub.
-2. From the list of repo's onscreen, select Archierowe/guess_the_fruit
+2. From the list of repositories onscreen, please select Archierowe/guess_the_fruit.
-3. From menu items near the top of the page, select settings
+3. From menu items near the top of the page, select the settings tab.
+4. Scroll most of the way down the settings page and select GitHib Pages - click on the link.
+5. In the GitHub Pages section, select the main branch from the source tab and then click save.
+6. This will then deploy Guess the Fruit.
+7. Select the link immediately above source section to view the site!